-- Near Southside: Depending on the definition, this area could include Walker's Point, but it's usually used to describe the largely Hispanic community near Downtown centered on Caesar Chavez Drive (Walker's Point's western border).
+- Near Southside: Depending on the definition, this area could include Walker's Point, but it's usually used to describe the originally Polish, now heavily Hispanic community near Downtown centered on Caesar Chavez Drive (Walker's Point's western border).
 This area emerged in the 80s and 90s thanks to a wave of Mexican immigrants, who were later joined by many Puerto Ricans who moved up from Chicago and down from Riverwest.

 - Far Southside: When The Beatles toured Milwaukee in 1964, John Lennon famously quipped that Milwaukee southsiders reminded him of Liverpudlian scousers.
 Indeed, most of what people think of as the "traditional" Milwaukee south side applies here as the area is marked by a now-aging population of blue-collar Polish and Serbian Catholics, many of whom pack into Serb Hall for the traditional Friday night fish fry.
 This area also tends to be more conservative, politically and socially, than the rest of Milwaukee, and (right or wrong) many of its residents draw comparisons to Archie Bunker... especially its infamous Alderman Bob Donovan.

 - Bay View: Just down the lake from the Third Ward.
 Bay View wasn't part of Milwaukee until the turn of the 20th century, but its residents still consider Bay View to be socially and culturally different from the rest of Milwaukee, even more that usual.
 They even tend to list their addresses technically incorrectly as "Bay View, WI."
 Indeed, Bay View does retain a "small town" feel and its commercial center, Kinnickinnick Avenue, is not unlike many small town Main Street's (albeit, with a more urban and bohemian flair).
 It was also the site of the Bay View Massacre in 1886 as laborers went on strike to demand an eight-hour work day.